 - child abandonment

-An alien may also be found to be deportable in Nevada for violating a protection order, which is any injunction meant to prevent violent or threatening acts.11
+An alien may also be found to be deportable for violating a protection order, which is any injunction meant to prevent violent or threatening acts.11

 Perhaps the most confusing aspect of immigration law concerns crimes involving moral turpitude (CIMT), which are included in the category of “general crimes.”
 Moral turpitude itself is difficult to define, but the concept refers to conduct that is considered to be contrary to community standards of justice, honesty or good morals.

-In general, CIMTs are crimes which are particularly heinous and contrary to societal norms.
+In general, CIMTs are crimes that are particularly heinous and contrary to societal norms.
 A few examples of common CIMTs in Nevada are:

 - murder and attempted murder